-Ishqbaaz: Finally, Niti Taylor Enters The Show As Mannat; It’s Ishqbaaz Fans Vs Niti Taylor Fans!
+Ishqbaaz: Finally, Niti Taylor Enters The Show As Mannat; Ishqbaaz Fans & Niti Fans Warn Each Other!

 Ishqbaaz makers made a big change on their show to bring the show back to the top slot.
 The old cast exited (except Nakuul Mehta) and new characters were introduced.
 What made fans angry was Surbhi Chandna's exit.
-The makers seemed unaffected with fans bashing and went ahead with the changes.
+The makers seemed unaffected with fans' bashes and went ahead with the changes.
 They introduced Manjiri Pupala (seen as Aditi).
-Since fans didn't stop their bashing, the makers cleverly announced about the entry of the popular actress, Niti Taylor, who has good fan following.
+Since fans didn't stop their bashing, the makers cleverly announced about the entry of the popular actress, Niti Taylor, who has a good fan following.

 Finally, Niti Taylor has been introduced on the show as Mannat, who will be seen opposite Nakuul Mehta aka Shivaansh.
 While Niti fans are happy with their favourite actor's entry, Ishqbaaz fans are not so happy as they are missing their favourite actress Surbhi Chandna and Shivaay & Anika's jodi.